Helping Seniors with Dementia and Alzheimer’s During the Holidays

 If your family usually has a holiday dinner or celebrations later into the evening, consider moving it to lunchtime or breakfast.

-Include them in activities
+Include seniors with dementia in holiday activities

 “Try to focus on the activity and spending time together, instead of the outcome of the task,” Rekeweg says.